The oil price is heading higher and here's why

 However, peak oil demand should occur much more quickly than might have been envisaged a few years ago.
-For the medium term, oil demand will remain firm until the new technologies to replace oil are fully developed and commercialised.
-It will take time for the massive existing stock of cars, trucks, buses, ships and aircraft to be replaced.
+In the medium term, oil demand will remain firm until the new technologies to replace oil are fully developed and commercialised.
+It will take time for the massive existing stock of cars, trucks, buses, ships, and aircraft to be replaced.

 Forecasts for new electric cars as a percentage of all new cars are 20-25% by 2025 and 40-50% by 2030.
 This means internal combustion engine cars will still be in production for many years on top of the consumption of oil by older cars.

 Oil companies are now subject to renewed scrutiny from institutional investors, finance providers, the media, green movements, and governments.
 The recent election in the US of a Democrat to the Presidency has accelerated these trends.
 The contractor we cover in Blue Chips Worley (WOR) recently noted that an increasing number of major oil and gas companies are now setting net zero targets and beginning to modify their strategies.
 Some are looking to join the ranks of renewable energy providers.